twilight-project/testnets/open-tetnet-2/btc-signer-docker/readme.md

 ### Setup
 The `btc-oracle` can be deployed using the provided docker file.
 The file contains instructions to deploy a `nyks` full node and connect it to an existing network.

-To build and run the NYKS node, follow these steps:
+To build and run the `nyks` node and the `btc-oracle`, follow these steps:

 1. Install [Docker](https://docs.docker.com/get-docker/) from the specified link.